 Campus ministry changes the lives of students.
 But don't take our word for it.
-Listen to what former students say today, "looking back" on their experiences with campus ministry programs in
+Listen to what former students say today, "looking back" on their experiences with campus ministry programs in West Virginia.

 I stumbled into the Christian Center for a PROWL meeting the first or second week of my freshman year, and that turned out to be one of the best things that happened to me during my college years.
 I had found a group where my faith and values could evolve as I learned from and volunteered with others of varied backgrounds and belief systems.